-I am a first-year PhD student in Computer Science at Stanford University.
+I am a second-year PhD student in Computer Science at Stanford University.
 I am fortunate to be co-advised by Aviad Rubinstein and Moses Charikar.
 My CV is available here.

 I graduated from Carnegie Mellon University with a B.S. and M.S. in Mathematical Sciences with a minor in Science, Technology and Society as a Knaster-McWilliams Scholar.
 While there, my advisor in the Honors Program was the truly excellent Venkatesan Guruswami.